amac-lfc/CMV/README.md

 Here we will use machine learning classifiers to attempt to learn what matters the most in changing the opinions of others in CMV.

+You can also checkout our app [CMV Check](https://cmvcheck.herokuapp.com).

 ---

 ## The Data